Houdini 21.0 Nodes Geometry nodes

 Tweak Pose

-The two sets of multiparms (Transformations and Ref Transformations) are where changes to the poses on both inputs are stored.
+The two sets of multiparms (Transformations and Ref Transformations) store the changes to the poses of the two input skeletons.
 These multiparms provide the same options as found on the Rig Pose SOP.

 Destination Geometry